gesistsa/oolong/README.md

 About the p-values
 ------------------

-The test for model precision (MP) is based on the one-tailed, one-sample binomial test for each rater.
+The test for model precision (MP) is based on an one-tailed, one-sample binomial test for each rater.
 In a multiple-rater situation, the p-values from all raters are combined using the Fisher's method (a.k.a.
 Fisher's omnibus test).

 H0: MP is not better than 1/ n\_top\_terms

 H1: MP is better than 1/ n\_top\_terms

-The test for the median of TLO is based on a resampling under the null hypothesis method.
+The test for the median of TLO is based on a permutation test.

 H0: Median TLO is not better than random guess.

 H1: Median TLO is better than random guess.

 One must notice that the two statistical tests are testing the bear minimum.
-A significant test only indicates the topic model performs better than random guess.
+A significant test only indicates the topic model can make the rater(s) perform better than random guess.
 It is not an indication of good topic interpretability.
 Also, one should use a very conservative significant level, e.g. *α* &lt; 0.001.

 About Warp LDA
 --------------